gech71/saccos/documentation/SystemDesign.md

   - A member's savings duration and balance are checked against the `LoanType` requirements (`minSavingMonths`, `minSavingBalance`).
   - The requested loan amount must be within the `minLoanAmount` and `maxLoanAmount` defined for the `LoanType`.
   - The repayment term must be within the defined `minRepaymentPeriod` and `maxRepaymentPeriod`.
-- **Guarantor Limits**: A member cannot guarantee more than two active loans simultaneously.
+- **Guarantor Limits**: A member cannot guarantee more than a set number of active loans simultaneously (currently hardcoded to 2).
 This is checked during the loan application process.
 - **Rate Limiting**: Login attempts are limited per IP and per phone number to prevent brute-force attacks.
 Lockouts are temporary and tracked in the `RateLimit` table.

 ### 3.2.
 Workflows

 #### 3.2.1.
 Member & User Onboarding

-1. An admin creates a new member or user via the Settings or Members page.
+1. An admin creates a new member or user via the UI.
 2. The system generates a secure, random temporary password.
 3. The `mustChangePassword` flag is set to `true` for the new user/member.
 4. The creating admin is shown the temporary password to securely communicate to the new user.